Sai-sys-cmd/Chat-Application/README.md

 ## How I Built It

 The Anonymous Chat app was built using the following tools and technologies:
-- **Firebase**: Used for real-time data synchronization and user authentication.
+- **Firebase**: Used for real-time data synchronization, user authentication, and the framework for the whole web server.
 - **HTML, CSS, JavaScript**: Used to create the front-end interface, allowing users to interact with the chat.
-- **Firebase Authentication**: Ensures that users can chat anonymously without creating an account.
+- **Firebase Authentication**: Ensures that users can chat anonymously as long as they create an account for security measures.
 - **Firebase Realtime Database**: Handles storing and retrieving messages in real-time.
 - **Key files used in the build process:**
   - `index.html` (Main structure and layout of the chat app)